-32 must-have Valentine's Day gifts from Nordstrom for everyone
+37 must-have Valentine's Day gifts from Nordstrom for everyone

 A sleek wireless Bose speaker is the ultimate gift for any tech- or music-enthusiast on your Valentine’s Day list.

-Mikimoto Akoya Pearl Stud Earrings (starting at $300; nordstrom.com)
+Mikimoto Akoya Pearl Earrings (starting at $400; nordstrom.com)

 Pearl stud earrings are elegant, timeless and a sure way to show your valentine you love them.